How do you manipulate VLDB table and flat-file data today?

 Meta Integration Technology, Inc. (MITI) also has a metadata model bridge (MIMB) spoke to SortCL's data definition file format.
 If you have file layouts already defined for popular ETL tools like Informatica or DataStage, MIMB can automatically produce the equivalent layouts for use in SortCL.
 Accelerate those tools without having to manually redefine your metadata.

 Interoperate & Accelerate

 SortCL transforms can run alongside ETL tools like Informatica and DataStage, to optimize their performance.
-SortCL jobs run on the command line, in batch scripts, from 3GL programs, via API calls, or in the IRI Workbench GUI, built on Eclipse.
+SortCL jobs run on the command line, in batch scripts, from 3GL programs, via API calls, or in the IRI Workbench GUI, built on Eclipse™.
 Easily embed these transforms to accelerate your applications.

-SortCL exploits CoSort's granular performance tuning and flexible CPU licensing.
+SortCL exploits CoSort's granular speed tuning and flexible CPU licensing.
 IRI's continuing innovation in parallel data movement, I/O and memory management, data manipulation functionality and consolidation -- along with our meaningful industry partnerships -- keep you at the leading edge of big data transformation.